muksaw/ML-Based-Defect-Predictor/Sprint6.md

 2. **Decision Table Testing**:
    - Evaluated model performance across different thresholds
-   - Systematically analyzed feature importance
    - Implemented multiple decision paths in risk categorization

-3. **Black-Box Testing Techniques**:
-   - Treated model as black box for external evaluation
-   - Validated predictions against external ground truth
-   - Implemented boundary value analysis for thresholds

 ## Future Enhancements

 1. **Model Performance Metrics Enhancement**:
    - Add more sophisticated evaluation metrics
-   - Implement cross-validation for model stability assessment
    - Create visualization of feature importance and relationship

 2. **Continuous Feedback Loop**:
    - Develop mechanism to incorporate developer feedback
    - Implement verification of predictions against actual bugs
    - Create incremental learning pipeline for model improvement

-3. **Deployment Integration**:
-   - Design CI/CD integration for automated defect prediction
-   - Create developer-friendly interfaces for prediction results
-   - Implement notification system for high-risk changes

-## Conclusion

-Sprint 6 has significantly enhanced the transparency and understanding of our ML-based defect predictor.
-By documenting the mathematical foundations, feature extraction process, and decision mechanisms, we've made the system more interpretable and trustworthy.

-The clarification of how features are extracted, how the model learns from them, and how predictions are generated provides developers with a clear understanding of why certain files are flagged as potentially buggy.
-This improved transparency not only aligns with software testing principles but also increases the likelihood of adoption by development teams.

-Our risk calculation methodology, with its normalization against repository averages and weighted adjustments for complexity and commit patterns, provides an intuitive and contextually relevant assessment that developers can trust.
-Combined with adaptive thresholding and clear categorization, the system now delivers actionable insights that can be effectively integrated into development workflows.